It’s a challenging question: remarketing ads can easily get creepy, as we’ve recently discussed.

-The other day Ali asked me for some tips on how to do ad personalization without seeming creepy, and I thought I’d share my thoughts on the subject with everyone.
+The other day Marta asked me for some tips on how to do ad personalization without seeming creepy, and I thought I’d share my thoughts on the subject with everyone.

-First: the most effective ads have a straight line in terms of subject-matter (and keyword) content from the phrase searched in Google (yes, this is in reference to search ads now) to the ad copy they see to the landing page they then click on and go to.
-So someone is searching for “product category” like (realistic example) “vitamin D”.
-You can take out ads with lots of different adjectives: “cheap vitamin D”, “organic vitamin D”, “overnight delivery of vitamin D”, “strong dose vitamin D”, etc. You can have the ad text on that adjective (“Need the most affordable Vit D?”), and then you can send them to a variation of your landing page that just is your same landing page but you just use the word “Affordable” all the time on that version of the page.
+First: the most effective ads have a straight line in terms of subject-matter (and keyword) content.
+From the phrase searched in Google (yes, this is about search ads now) to the ad copy they see to the landing page they click on and go to.
+So someone is searching for a “product category” like “vitamin D”.
+You can take out ads with lots of different adjectives: “cheap vitamin D”, “organic vitamin D”, “overnight delivery of vitamin D”, “strong dose vitamin D”, etc. You can have the ad text on that adjective (“Need the most affordable Vit D?”), and then you can send them to a variation of your landing page that is the same but you just use the word “Affordable” all the time on that version of the page.
 Personalized and voila!

-Also note a trick I did there: even though they searched for “cheap,” I used “affordable” in the ad text and landing page just because it feels less, well, cheap.
+Also, note a trick I did there: even though they searched for “cheap,” I used “affordable” in the ad text and landing page just because it feels less cheap.

-Now, there is a display tie-in, and the display tie-in is this: this same adjective… you can use it in the remarketing ads that follow them around.
+Now, there is a display tie-in: you can use this same adjective in the remarketing ads that follow them around.
 In the above example: if you see ads that say “affordable Vitamin D”–perfectly on-target, and not creepy, at all.